 Leave egos at the door: Encourage open communication and mutual respect between IT and clinical teams.

-Build a shared vision: Ensure both teams understand the goals and are working towards the same outcomes.
+Build a shared virtual care vision: Ensure both teams understand the goals and are working towards the same outcomes.

-Involve clinicians in the process: Ensure their input is valued and incorporated into decision-making.
+Involve clinicians in the process: Ensure their input is valued and incorporated into decision-making for implementation of virtual care programs.

 4. Prioritize Training and Education: